|

 continuing contributions have provided desks, medicines, vitamins,

-bags of school books to the School over the years, bought ceiling fans, desks, and
+food, and basic supplies.
+We've shipped bags of school books to the School over the years, paid for hundreds of textbooks (most recently math English) purchased in India.
+We have also bought ceiling fans, desks, computers and

 |

-| Ear Surgery |
+Ear Surgery |

 Lots of Glasses |